FAMILY RULE 1: GENERAL INFORMATION

 If an attorney is scheduled to appear in more than one matter at a time (for example, as attorney for a moving party in one case and for a responding party in another case), that attorney shall make reasonable effort, well in advance of the hearing date, to obtain a stipulation from the opposing attorney for a hearing on a different day and/or time.
 Where the unresolved conflict involves an emergency screening, the attorney with the conflict shall notify the courtroom clerk and opposing counsel of the conflict and that the attorney will be delayed for a brief period to allow the emergency screening to commence.
 Where the unresolved conflict involves a settlement conference or trial, the attorney with the conflict shall schedule a Status Conference on the earliest available date.

 (1) LAW AND MOTION MATTERS

 In Law and Motion matters, the moving party’s attorney or a self-represented moving party shall contact the opposing attorney or self-represented party in advance of the hearing to meet, to confer, and to learn whether issues can be settled without a contested hearing.
 The only exception is when both parties are self-represented and there are no-contact restraining orders prohibiting contact.

 (2) CLETS HEARINGS

-Self-represented parties are not required to meet and confer prior to a hearing seeking a Restraining Order under the Domestic Violence Prevention Act.
+Self-represented parties are not required to meet and confer prior to a hearing seeking a Restraining Order under the Domestic Violence Prevention Act or the Elder Abuse Prevention Act.
 If only one party is represented, counsel shall ask the self-represented party if he or she consents to speak to the attorney for the other party before any meet and confer.